Scheduled MonumentsEnglandWarish Hall moated site and remains of Takeley Priory

 What is Warish Hall moated site and remains of Takeley Priory?

-Warish Hall moated site and the remains of Takeley Priory is a complex of medieval ecclesiastical and domestic monuments located in Essex.
+Warish Hall moated site and the remains of Takeley Priory is a scheduled monument in Essex comprising the earthwork traces of a medieval religious foundation and associated domestic settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007834.

 Who is responsible for protecting Warish Hall moated site and remains of Takeley Priory?